studentkittens/lncs-pandoc/paper.md

 	annex-uuid = b6e1928e-af46-4478-88e1-d17882fdc9f7
 ~~~

 #Introduction to git annex usage

-As `git-annex` is primary a command line tool, it might be more suitable for
+As `git-annex` is primary a command line tool developed by developers for power
-power users.
-But meantime there is also a fancy GUI-based tool called `git annex
+users.
+But in meantime there is also a fancy GUI-based tool called `git annex
 webapp`.
 It is a part of the `git annex assistant`.
 This chapter gives a short
 introduction to the way `git-annex` can be used.